Buyer Beware - Read Below

 Caution!
 Do not be fooled!
 Many people do not qualify.
 The Offer in Compromise (OIC) process is long and difficult, and the Internal Revenue Service rejects the great majority of the offers it receives.

 Simply put, if there are enough assets and income available to the taxpayer, he or she does not qualify for an OIC.
 But unscrupulous tax resolution firms will not disclose this information to the taxpayer.
 They will take the taxpayer's money, fill out an application and send it in to the IRS, regardless of whether the taxpayer has a legitimate chance of success.
 The tax firm will consider the "job" completed with the submission of the OIC and hold no further obligation to the customer.
 A tax attorney firm with your best interest in mind will let you know upfront that there are several options available to you, including the OIC, but also solutions where you fit in, especially after a comprehensive financial profile.
-With over 120 years of combined insider IRS experience, JG Tax Group will let you know upfront whether you do or do not qualify for an OIC and what your other options may be.
+With vast insider IRS experience, JG Tax Group will let you know upfront whether you do or do not qualify for an OIC and what your other options may be.

 The IRS is sending me letters and calling me.
 What should I do?